braph-software/BRAPH-2/README.md

 ### Bug Reports and Feature Requests

-If you encounter any issues or have ideas for new features, please submit provide detailed information for bug reports using the [Bug Report](../../issues/new?template=bug_report.md) template and clear descriptions for feature requests using the [Feature Request](../../issues/new?template=feature_request.md) template.
+If you encounter any issues or have ideas for new features, please submit detailed information for bug reports using the [Bug Report](../../issues/new?template=bug_report.md) template and clear descriptions for feature requests using the [Feature Request](../../issues/new?template=feature_request.md) template.
 Your contributions help us improve BRAPH 2.0 and make it even better.

 ### Code Contributions